manguocesar/massiveapp/README.md

 ## Getting Started

+First, install packages:
+npm or yarn or pnpm install

-First, run the development server:
+Then run the app with

 ```bash
 npm run dev